nagix/mini-tokyo-3d/docs/user-guide/screen-and-operations.md

 Trains, airplanes and layers will be temporarily hidden when the criteria entry panel or search result panel is displayed.

 ::: warning
-As of the version 4.0 (beta 3), there are some limitations: you can only specify the time of departure, and you can only search for the train of the day.
+As of the version 4.0 (RC 1), there are some limitations: you can only specify the time of departure, and you can only search for the train of the day.
 :::

 ## Displaying Station Exit Information